 From the top, you can see the entire forest.
 It’s just beautiful!

 They’re loving-kind people and can go out of the way to gift you a memorable hospitality.
-They have little but have too much to offer.
+They’ve got little but have too much to offer.

 Mushtukhan has also initiated homestay in his village.
 This way the villagers earn some money and we can enjoy rural tourism.
 The tribals have a constant fear of getting wiped away due to industrialization and we can only understand their pain if we go and live with them.